-Of the few Congressional efforts to protect Native American sacred sites, the Religious Freedom Restoration Act ("RFRA")60 seems to provide the most substantive protection of the sites.
+Of the few Congressional efforts to protect Native American sacred sites, the Religious Freedom Restoration Act ("RFRA") seems to provide the most substantive protection of the sites.
 The Congress enacted RFRA in response to the Supreme Court's holding that sidestepped the strict scrutiny standard outlined in previous cases.
-61 The RFRA's purpose is to "restore the compelling interest test to guarantee its application in all cases where free exercise of religion is substantially burdened."
-62
+The RFRA's purpose is to "restore the compelling interest test to guarantee its application in all cases where free exercise of religion is substantially burdened."

 The Ninth Circuit en banc decision limited the meaning of substantial burden.
-The Ninth Circuit acknowledged that the "Indians' religious activities on the Peaks, including the spiritual fulfillment they derive from such religious activities, constitute an 'exercise of religion," 6 However, the court found no "substantial burden" on religion.
-The Ninth Circuit reasoned that
+The Ninth Circuit acknowledged that the "Indians' religious activities on the Peaks, including the spiritual fulfillment they derive from such religious activities, constitute an 'exercise of religion,""6 However, the court found no "substantial burden" on religion.
+The Ninth Circuit reasoned that traditional practices of the Navajo).

-^{52 40} C.F.R. § 1501.6 (2011).
+C.F.R. § 1501.6 (2011).

-53 Id. § 1501.7 (2011); see Watson, supra note 45 (discussing the procedures of the NEPA and noting that "there are no specific regulations requiring the agency to seek involvement of tribes,"), traditional practices of the Navajo).
+&lt;sup>33 Id. § 1501.7 (2011); see Warson, supra note 45 (discussing the procedures of the NEPA and noting that "there are no specific regulations requiring the agency to seek involvement of tribes.").
 Navajo Nation, 479 F.3d at 1042-43 (finding that the use of wastewater to make artificial snow will impact the